 Also known as "one-cuts" or "true-cuts" these small European seed beads have a single facet.
 The name generally refers to seed beads size 13 and smaller although it has also been applied to larger seed beads.

 A container, usually of metal or leather, which holds a written charm, sacred scripture, or magical substance.
-Worn throughout India, the Himalayan countries and the Middle East, these containers have also been called amulet cases or prayer rolls, but they hold more than amulets and rarely contain prayers.
+Worn throughout India, the Himalayan countries and the Middle East, these containers have also been called amulet cases or prayer rolls, but rarely contain prayers.

 See Also: Amulets